 UN Secretary-General Ban Ki-moon has expressed serious concern over the continued killings of UN staffers in field operations.

-“I am appalled by the number of humanitarian workers and peacekeepers who have been deliberately targeted in the past year, while they were trying to help people in crisis,” he said, at a recent memorial ceremony to honour fallen staff members.
+"I am appalled by the number of humanitarian workers and peacekeepers who have been deliberately targeted in the past year, while they were trying to help people in crisis," he said, at a memorial ceremony last week to honour fallen staff members.